 Virtual Private Server Hosting

-Virtual Private Server (VPS) hosting is the next step up.
+Virtual Private Server (VPS) hosting is the next step up in web hosting technology.
 While you still share the same physical server with other sites, you are set up with a unique virtual server and a unique IP address.
 This unique IP address keeps your site separate from other sites on the server.

 If you choose VPS hosting you have the advantage of being able to manage more features on your server yourself and eliminate blacklisting risks like those with shared hosting.
-However, you may still suffer from slower site speeds if other sites on the server are using too much bandwidth.
+There are some limitations on how much traffic a VPS can handle, but most sites for individuals or small businesses will never come close to exceeding tehse limtiations.

 With dedicated hosting, your physical server or servers are for your website only.
 This is a more expensive type of hosting, but it is also the most reliable.